zhangmx1997/fse21-jsisolate-artifact/README.md

 * domain_level_analyze_dependency.py: generate domain-level isolation policies

+* get_stats.py: summarize the statistics about the isolation policies, e.g., how many scripts from the third-party scripts are assigned to the first-party context

 * isolation_and_record_performance.py: launch JSIsolate in the policy enforcement mode and log the performance data

   If some websites cannot finish loading within the timeout after multiple tries, you may enlarge the timeout to, e.g., 360 and 320 in line 798 and 809, respectively.
 In large-scale scripts, however, we recommend to use a small timeout to save some time.